michaellihs/showoff-presentation-serverspec/README.md

 This repository contains a [showoff](https://github.com/puppetlabs/showoff) presentation about [Serverspec](http://serverspec.org/).
 The presentation was held during the DevOps Meetup Stuttgart, February 23rd, 2016.

+You can find an online version of the presentation here: [https://michaellihs.github.io/showoff-presentation-serverspec].

 ## Run the Presentation